Jump into Japan on this 13 day tour!

 See all reviews

 Duration: 13 days

 Konichiwa adventurers!
 Prepare yourself for the experience of a lifetime on this action-packed 13 day tour of Japan.
 Take in the highlights of this fascinating country, from the neon-soaked streets of Tokyo, to the lantern-lit alleys of Kyoto.
 Stay overnight in a real Buddhist temple, learn how to use a samurai sword, take the best selfies in the world in a Japanese photo booth, make sushi with a master and chill with the snow monkeys – it’ll be the most likes you get all year!

-- Channel your inner Samurai and learn sword-skills from a noble sensei
+- Channel your inner Samurai and learn sword-skills from a master

 - Make friends with the red-faced snow monkeys of Nagano

 - Learn how to roll sushi from a sushi master in Tokyo

 - Enjoy luxurious accommodation from traditional Japanese Ryokan, to high end flashpacker hostels and futuristic hotels